Madsmal/AI-2048/2048-javascript/README.md

 # 2048

 ## Introduction
-This ai-version is an updated version (we add AI function use Minimax with Alpha-beta pruning algorithm) on the official version of 2048.
+This ai-version is an updated version  on the official version of 2048.
+We add AI function use Minimax with Alpha-beta pruning algorithm.
 You can find the original one [here](https://github.com/gabrielecirulli/2048?fbclid=IwAR08tJg7dZhlLuL7aBq7MAKkJjckZx6I8RrxIMcj_MUNXvahZHECxVPTWpk).

 ## How to use
 - Download all the files in this dierectory and open index.html with Chrome.
 Then you will see the game interface.